 How to describe the horror of what followed?
 Think the Lady in the Radiator from Eraserhead, the dog-man scene in The Shining, the visions of Jacob Singer, liberate tuteme ex inferis, the Conet Project on a candlelit night, the Babadook's voice, or a fully interactive House of Leaves, and you're in the right neck of the woods.
 Besides one PewDiePie-baiting jump scare, Kojima and del Toro have created a sense of deranged, circling, disorientating hell that lasts for the entire duration.

 At times, the game doesn't even feel like it was created by human beings, instead coming off like some demonic transmission from another plane of existence, goading you into taking one more trip through that horrible fucking door.

 Why is that thing standing there?
-Why is there a low-pitch voice talking in Swedish on the radio, a talking paper bag, a fetus in the sink?
+Why is there a low-pitch voice talking in Swedish on the radio, a talking paper bag, a foetus in the sink?
 Why is he telling me not to touch a dial?
 Which dial?
 Why does he keep repeating those numbers?
 Where even is this house?
-Why are the lights changing color?
+Why are the lights changing colour?
 Do I really have to look behind me?
 P.T. invites a lot of questioning from players, but is just as stingy with the answers.

-After ten or so increasingly demented variations on the L-shaped corridor, the game walks you into its biggest puzzle: an inescapable loop.
-You'll go round and round trying to find your way into the next "version," to no avail.
+After 10 or so increasingly demented variations on the L-shaped corridor, the game walks you into its biggest puzzle: an inescapable loop.
+You'll go round and round trying to find your way into the next "version", to no avail.
 At this point you'll inevitably chase down a walkthrough online, and it's there that you'll come into contact with the game's rabid community of theorists, all equally as clarity-famished as you are.
 When you finally solve the puzzle, a phone will ring, triggering a typically cryptic voice message that segues beautifully into the trailer for 2016's Silent Hills.
 It's over.

 Now, P.T. is a remarkable achievement for three main reasons.